-Turnkey websites sound like a great idea when you’re venturing out on your own.
+Turnkey websites sound like a great idea when venturing out on your own.

 Of all the steps involved in starting a business and the start-up cash required, turnkey websites seem like a no-brainer.

 Turnkey websites follow a similar concept.
-They’re websites you can take over from the previous owner, with the expectation all the gears are set up for smooth functioning.
+They’re websites you “adopt” from the previous owner, with the expectation that all the gears are set up for smooth functioning.

-While that sounds great on paper, these websites are ripe for trouble.
+While that sounds great on paper, these websites are ripe with trouble.

 - Turnkey websites don’t scale with your business model.
 They’re pre-made and don’t account for the intricacies of your vision.

-- The efficacy of your website isn’t rooted so much in the platform it’s built upon (e.g. WordPress).
-It’s rooted in where and from whom you buy it.
+- The effectiveness of your website isn’t rooted solely in the platform it’s built upon.
+A website’s quality is also rooted in where and from whom you buy it.